Asking About Suicide Is Vital for Suicide Prevention at Correctional Facilities

 COs are at risk, too, with a suicide rate up to twice as high as that of the general population.
 The officers face stressors that are unique to their profession and “pose a serious threat to [their] mental and physical health,” according to a July 2013 Department of Justice (DOJ) report, “Correctional Officer Wellness and Safety Literature Review.”
 Yet these officers may be hesitant to seek help: “Like police officers, COs have subcultural taboos regarding the acknowledgement of a need for medical or psychological assistance, as such admissions are perceived as a sign of weakness.”

-The C-SSRS Is Helping Correctional Facilities Save Lives and Target Resources
+The Columbia Protocol Is Helping Correctional Facilities Save Lives and Target Resources

 Suicide is preventable, and asking the right questions to identify who is at risk is a critical first step to ending it.
 DOJ and World Health Organization best practices include procedures to systematically screen inmates upon their arrival at the facility and periodically throughout their stay to identify those who may be at high risk.
-Whether used to prevent suicide among inmates or COs, the Columbia-Suicide Severity Rating Scale (C-SSRS) is the ideal risk assessment tool because it’s:
+Whether used to prevent suicide among inmates or COs, the Columbia Protocol — also known as the Columbia-Suicide Severity Rating Scale (C-SSRS) — is the ideal risk assessment tool because it’s:

 - Simple.
 Ask all the questions in a few moments or minutes — with no mental health training required to ask them.
 That means, for example, that COs can participate in the screening process by posing the questions to inmates or co-workers.